interstellar-Consultation-Services/covid19dbcand/README.md

 The dataset was extracted from the DrugBank XML database via [dbparser](https://dainanahan.github.io/dbparser/) R package.

-Theis dataset dedicated to covid-19 potential drugs in [Drugbank](https://www.drugbank.ca/covid-19#drugs).
+This dataset dedicated to covid-19 potential drugs in [Drugbank](https://www.drugbank.ca/covid-19#drugs).

 It can be used for conveniently exploring and analyzing the contents of